arunrajan2023/db_input_vasp/README.md

 ## Prerequisites
 Before using this package, ensure the following software/files is installed/available:
-- **POTCAR**: Pseudopotential for each element from the VASP package
+- **POTCAR**: Pseudopotential for each element from the VASP package.
+      - Ensure that you rename each POTCAR by its actual element name (ex: POTCAR for carbon should be just `C`)
+      - Place all renamed POTCAR files in the Potentials/ folder
 - **Bash**: Required to run the automation scripts.
 Bash is available by default on Linux/macOS.

 ### How to run the script?